-Dental Implant’s are the most durable treatment option for replacing missing or extracted teeth.
-Dental Implant’s tend to last the longest and also look the most natural.
-As a result from the implant being fused onto the jawbone, which resembles the root of a natural tooth, dental implants help to stimulate bone growth.
-Therefore, implants help to maintain support of neighbouring teeth.
+Dental Implants are the most treatment option for replacing missing or extracted teeth.
+Dental Implants last the longest and look more natural.
+With the implant being fused into the jawbone this re-enacts the root of a natural tooth.
+As a result, dental implants help to stimulate bone growth.
+Implants help to maintain support of neighbouring teeth.

-Dental implants have the advantage of being permanently positioned.
-Allowing individuals to eat and act natural without having to remove any aesthetic components while eating, sleeping or cleaning.
+They have the advantage of being permanently positioned.
+Avoiding slipping and movement.
+Individuals may eat, speak and act natural without having to remove any aesthetic components while eating, sleeping or cleaning.
 This also prevents any risk of damage or losing them.

 What are dental implants?

 Dental implants are the most durable and highest quality of fake tooth restorations.
 A dental implant involves having a titanium screw being inserted into the jawbone.
 The implant provides similar support as the root of a natural tooth.
 An abutment acts as the inner core of the tooth connecting the implant, which is then covered by a ceramic crown.
 The porcelain crown is shaded (coloured) to be indistinguishable and natural among other teeth.